 The following are the steps to register an Islamic marriage in Thailand.
 The process can become complex as certain Embassies will not issue a letter of affirmation or letter of no-impediment without certain conditions being attached to it.
 Speak to a family lawyer in Thailand to arrange the marriage process for you as the ‘red tape’ can be time and cost consuming.

 Before a Non-Muslim party to the marriage can register the marriage with a Muslim party under Islamic laws, she should convert to Islam first through a ceremony before the marriage registration.
 This can be done even before coming to Thailand in the home country of the Non- Muslim person.
 You just have to bring your Islamic conversion certificate.
 If you cannot do this before hand, the Islamic center conducts the conversion before the marriage registration.
 A certificate will be issued by the center for this.

 If you have been married before or your spouse had died then you need to produce either a divorce certificate or death certificate if this is applicable to you.

 This is required for the female party to the Nikah who has been divorced for less than 3 months.
 The certificate should state that the woman isn’t pregnant.
 This is a requirement by the Islamic Center for a divorced female party before the Islamic marriage takes place.

 Note the number and sizes of the ID photos which need to be brought with for the process.

-You need to produce a Letter from your Embassy or Competent Authority at your home country confirming that you can marry.
+You need to produce a Letter from your Embassy or Competent Authority from your home country confirming that you can marry.
 This is required for KUWAITI & BAHRAINI nationals only.

 You may need further assistance when to are going to complete a traditional Islamic wedding and register the marriage in Thailand.
 There will need to be a conversion process to Islam which will need to be completed.